Julius Hatry: Third Reich period

 With the "Machtübernahme" or "takeover of power" by the Nazi Party in 1933, Hatry had increasing difficulties because he had a Jewish grandfather: Hatry had to leave his job as a construction inspector.
 He was, in his words, "kicked out of the Badisch-Palatinate Aviation Association in Mannheim by the then SS-Fliegersturmführer ...".
 So Hatry went back to Berlin, where he hoped for the support of Ernst Udet, now in the Aviation Ministry.
 He still believed that he could be useful as a rocket aircraft engineer.
-This area was not under Udet, but under Walter Dornberger (1895-1980) in the Heereswaffenamt.
+This area was not under Udet, but under Walter Dornberger (1895–1980) in the Heereswaffenamt.
 Dornberger showed a lot of interest and ordered a comprehensive elaboration from Hatry on all conceivable possible uses of missiles, including as a weapon.
-A year of intensive research followed, including, among other things, the processing of experiments by the "AG for Industrial Gas Utilization Heylandt" with liquid-fuel rockets that were accessible to him thanks to the help of Professor Wilhelm Hoff (1883-1945), head of the Aviation Research Institute.
+A year of intensive research followed, including, among other things, the processing of experiments by the "AG for Industrial Gas Utilization Heylandt" with liquid-fuel rockets, that were accessible to him thanks to the help of Professor Wilhelm Hoff (1883–1945), head of the Aviation Research Institute.
 This is how Hatry wrote his report, which "assumed the scope and content of a doctoral thesis".
 When he handed over his work to Dornberger, he was asked for his personal papers.
-“I never heard from the Army Office again!”.
+"I never heard from the Army Office again!".
 Hatry later suspected that this work was used in Peenemünde.
 With it, his engineering activity came to an abrupt end, and Hatry was excluded from the great opportunities for further development in his field.
-Hatry himself wrote later at high age, not without bitterness: “In this way, on the one hand, I was spared the typical research fate that a purposeless search for expansion of human knowledge and possibilities is steered through time events in a direction that was never inherent in the original intentions.
-On the other hand, however, a job that had begun promisingly at a very young age certainly could not find its crowning glory ”.
+Hatry himself wrote later at great age, not without bitterness: "In this way, on the one hand, I was spared the typical research fate that a purposeless search for expansion of human knowledge and possibilities is steered through time events in a direction that was never inherent in the original intentions.
+On the other hand, however, a job that had begun promisingly at a very young age certainly could not find its crowning glory."